GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

 \textbf{FAIR1M} \cite{sun2022fair1m} is a fine-grained aerial object detection dataset with 37 corresponding fine-grained categories.
 It has more than 15,000 images and 1 million instances.
-To set up domain generalization setting which exists same object categories from cross-domain, we merge the 11 fine-grained airplane categories into a single \textit{airplane} category, 9 fine-grained ship categories into a \textit{ship} category, 10 fine-grained vehicle categories into both \textit{large vehicle} and \textit{small vehicle} categories.
-On the other hand, as the test set of FAIR1M is not publicly available, we randomly split the official training set as 8:2 as the source domain for training and target domain for inference, respectively.
+To set up a domain generalization setting which exists same object categories from cross-domain, we merge the 11 fine-grained airplane categories into a single \textit{airplane} category, 9 fine-grained ship categories into a \textit{ship} category, 10 fine-grained vehicle categories into \textit{large vehicle} and \textit{small vehicle} categories, respectively.
+On the other hand, as the test set of FAIR1M is not publicly available, we randomly split the official training set into an 8:2 ratio, designating the source domain for training and the target domain for inference, respectively.
+The images are split into 1024$\times$1024 for training, and are merged for evaluation.
+The overlap between two cropped image patches is 200$\times$200.

 \textbf{DOTA} \cite{xia2018dota} consists of 2,806 aerial images with 188,282 instances.
 The annotation of DOTA \footnote{https://captain-whu.github.io/DOTA/index.html} has three versions, namely, DOTA-V1.0, DOTA-V1.5 and DOTA-V2.0 \cite{ding2021object}.
 DOTA-V1.0 has 15 object categories.
 DOTA-V1.5 and DOTA-V2.0 has one and three more object categories than DOTA-V1.0, respectively.
-Following the default setting of MMRotate \footnote{https://github.com/open-mmlab/mmrotate}, the images are split into 1024$\times$1024 for training, and are merged for evaluation.
+Following the default setting of MMRotate \footnote{https://github.com/open-mmlab/mmrotate}, the images are split into 1024$\times$1024 for training with an overlap of 200$\times$200, and are merged for evaluation.

 \textbf{SODA} \cite{Cheng2023SODA} consists of 2,513 images with up to 872,069 instances from 9 classes.
 It is an oriented object detection benchmark for small objects.
 All the data split and pre-processing follow the default setting of MMRotate \footnote{https://github.com/shaunyuan22/SODA-mmrotate}.
+The patch resolution is 1024$\times$1024, and the overlap is 200$\times$200.

 \textbf{HRSC} \cite{liu2016ship} is a ship detection dataset with arbitrary orientations.
-The training and testing split directly follows the default setting of MMRotate, where all the images are resized to 800$\times$800 for both training and testing.
+The training and testing split directly follows the default setting of MMRotate, where all the images are resized to 1024$\times$1024 for both training and testing.